Embroidery, patchwork and quilting

 It would be helpful to bring a dictionary of embroidery stitches to the class if you have one.

-Lists for further reading will also be provided for each textile technique and century covered.
+Lists for further reading will also be provided for each textile technique studied.